HYP3R00T/CelestialDocs/content/docs/guides/frontmatter-reference.md

 ## Media

-- `cover` (image) — Optional cover image.
-You can reference images placed in `public/` (e.g., `/images/my-cover.png`) or a path in your repository.
-The collection schema validates image values where possible.
-- `coverAlt` (string) — Alt text for the cover image (important for accessibility).
+Place images in `public/images/` and reference them with absolute paths (e.g., `/images/guide-cover.jpg`).
+Include descriptive alt text in the page content or nearby markup for accessibility.

 Notes:
-- For simple usage, place images in `public/images/` and reference them with their absolute path (e.g., `/images/guide-cover.jpg`).
 - For advanced usage you can keep image assets under `src/assets/` and import them from pages; consult the Developer docs if you need explicit examples.

 ## Navigation controls (important for content authors)